kristin-smith/personal-netlify-blog/content/posts/2021-08-011---Stop-letting-your-job-get-in-the-way-of-your-career.md

 ne way of phrasing my career goals is that I always want choice - choice of what team to be on, choice of where I get to live, freedom and flexibility to also pursue my other interests and callings.
 Professional development keeps me competitive and able to negotiate those choices.

 THIS CAN FEEL VERY SELFISH!
 However, the parallel benefit to me working on my professional future is almost always that my current team benefits.
 Learning new tehnologies, approaches, communication tactics, etc positively spill over into my role and tend to draw from broader sources than the things I learn when I focus exclusively on my day job.
-PProfessional development is therefore mutually beneficial to my future and present selves and colleagues.
+Professional development is therefore mutually beneficial to my future and present selves and colleagues.

 Even if it doesn't feel like it every day -- because some forces are legitimately outside our control and some days it feels like taking two hours at night to not be in the queue is "bad" -- we can work towards feeling this balance more days than not.